top of page

 History of Padel Tennis

-Originating from South America the sport has become very popular in Spain and from there british holiday makers have brought the sport over to the UK.
+Originating from South America Padel has become very popular in Spain and from there British holiday makers have brought the sport back to the UK.